carrot/slapp-nag/README.md

 **Bot**: What is your name?
 ```

 The bot will continue making this request until the user responds.
-It will then continue on to the route as named
+It will then continue on to the route as named.

 ### License & Contributing